Chinese surname: Variations in romanization

-Malaysia/Singapore/Indonesia/Philippines: various spellings are used depending on name origin.
+In Malaysia, Singapore, Indonesia, Philippines et alibi, various spellings are used depending on name origin.
 See List of common Chinese surnames for the different spellings and more examples.

 Sociological use of surnames

 Throughout most of Chinese history, surnames have served sociological functions.
 Because of their association with the aristocratic elite in their early developments, surnames were often used as symbols of nobility.
 Thus nobles would use their surnames to be able to trace their ancestry and compete for seniority in terms of hereditary rank.
 Examples of early genealogies among the royalty can be found in Sima Qian's Historical Records, which contain tables recording the descent lines of noble houses called shibiao (世表 (shìbiǎo)).

 Later, during the Han dynasty, these tables were used by prominent families to glorify themselves and sometimes even to legitimize their political power.
 For example, Cao Pi, who forced the abdication of the last Han emperor in his favor, claimed descent from the Yellow Emperor.
 Chinese emperors sometimes passed their own surnames to subjects as honors.
 Unlike European practice in which some surnames are obviously noble, Chinese emperors and members of the royal family had regular surnames except in cases where they came from non-Han ethnic groups.
 This was a result of Chinese imperial theory in which a commoner could receive the Mandate of Heaven and become emperor.
 Upon becoming emperor, the emperor would retain his original surname.
 Also as a consequence, many people also had the same surname as the emperor, but had no direct relation to the royal family.

 The Tang dynasty was the last period when the great aristocratic families, mostly descended from the nobility of pre-Qin states, held significant centralized and regional power.
 The surname was used as a source of prestige and common allegiance.
 During the period many genealogical records called pudie (谱牒 (譜牒, pǔdié)) were compiled to trace the complex descent lines of families or clans and their marriage ties to other families or clans.
 Many of these were collected by Ouyang Xiu in his New History of Tang.
 To differentiate between different surnames, the Tang also choronyms before stating beforehand, for example Lǒngxī Lǐshì 隴西李氏, meaning Li of Longxi.
 These were generally the names of commanderies used prior to the reorganization during the Tang, so that they became exclusively associated to clans as their common use had died out.
 Cadet branches were also listed for further differentiation, such as Gūzāng Fáng 姑臧房, meaning Clan Li of Guzang.